SectorLabs/heroku-rectifier/readme.md

 ## Configuration

-You have to configure rectifier for it to actually do something.
+You have to configure Rectifier for it to actually do something.
 The configuration is made in two parts:

 ### Queues Configuration